tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

 Minikube might keep crashing.
 This could be for a number of reasons:

 1) It turns out that you had Virtual Box and skipped that step.
 There is a known issue with version 5.2 of Virtual Box.
-Upgrade to version 6 and up.
+Upgrade to version 6 or newer.
 2) You're in the wrong context.

 To check what context you are in type: